“It was like I wasn’t even human. They treated me worse than an animal.”

 Punya did try to complain to the employment agency, both in Hong Kong and Sir Lanka, but her pleas always fell on deaf ears.
 But due to her persistent complaints to her brother in Sir Lanka (who would then ask the agency to do something), her employer eventually confiscated her mobile phone as well.
 In two months of work, Punya was only given 3 rest days.
 Only then was she given her mobile phone and ID card.
 Because Punya was unfamiliar with the employment laws in Hong Kong or the rights of a domestic worker, she didn’t know where to go for help.
 On her third rest day, she finally met another Sri Lankan domestic worker who helped her find assistance with a local NGO.
 She then decided she was never going back to her employer again, and sought shelter with the NGO.

-Punya’s struggle is a long one, as she is still currently staying at a safe house and enduring the laboured process of bringing her case to court.
+Punya’s struggle is a long one, as she is still currently receiving social assistance from STOP and staying at a safe house, enduring the laboured process of bringing her case to court.
 The abuses she suffered clearly places her as a victim of human trafficking and labour exploitation, and patiently awaits the day when she can see justice done for her and many others like her.

 *All names and identifying information have been changed to to protect the identity of the survivors.